RegestaItalia/trm-docs/client/setup.md

    libsapucum.so
    ```

-## Pull docker image
+# Pull docker image

-Execute this command to pull the latest docker image
+With Docker running on your system, pull the [abaptrm/docker](https://hub.docker.com/r/abaptrm/docker) image:
 ```bash
 docker pull abaptrm/docker
 ```

-## Initial Installation via Script
+# Initial Installation via Script

-Once the `init` folder is populated and the `trm` script is ready, run the script from the directory where it is located.
+Once the `init` folder is populated, docker image is pulled and the `trm` script is ready, run the script from the directory where it is located.

 **Windows**
 ```bash